amirkdv/biseqt/docs/docs.rst

    considered.
 -  *Anchored* alignments where only alignments starting/ending at the beginning/end of the two sequences are considered,
+-  *Anchored Overlap* alignments where we demand both the suffix-prefix constraint and either of the start or end anchored constraints.
+This mdoe of alignment is specifically designed for seed extension in `assembly <#genome-assembly>`__.
 -  *Affine gap* penalties are supported.
 -  *Banded* alignments are supported.
 -  Alignment can be limited to a *frame* for each sequence.